-During the period the Audit Committee was re-evaluated as part of a full Board evaluation and it was agreed that its composition remained appropriate.
+During the period the Audit Committee was re-evaluated as part of a Board evaluation and at a Board meeting and it was agreed that its composition remained appropriate.
 The committee will be evaluated as part of each evaluation of the Board.